Modern-Day Slavery

 Although modern-day slavery looks different in North America than it does in Africa or Asia, the industry is nevertheless alive and thriving in all its forms.

-To bring this invisible crime out of the shadows, the Somaly Mam Foundation engages extensively in advocacy and awareness initiatives throughout the United States.
-We have established a partnership with the Office of the Mayor of New York to create the anti-human trafficking public education campaign “Let’s Call an End to Human Trafficking,” which urges New Yorkers to “See it.
+To bring this invisible crime out of the shadows, The Somaly Mam Foundation engages extensively in advocacy and awareness initiatives throughout the US.
+We worked with the Office of the Mayor of New York to create the anti-human trafficking public education campaign, “Let’s Call an End to Human Trafficking,” which urges New Yorkers to “See it.
 Know it.
 Report it!”
 The campaign offers resources for both victims of trafficking and the general public, as well as a hotline to report suspected cases of trafficking.

-Somaly Mam presented “Human Trafficking and The Rule of Law: Real World Challenges and Solutions” at the 2010 Crimes Against Children Conference, which brings together professionals who work with child victims of crime.
-The presentation chronicled some of SMF’s most successful approaches, including survivor-driven programming for victims of traffickin, and collaboration with law enforcement and government.
+Somaly Mam and executive director Bill Livermore presented “Human Trafficking and The Rule of Law: Real World Challenges and Solutions” at the 2010 Crimes Against Children Conference, which brings together professionals who work with child victims of crime.
+The presentation chronicled some of SMF’s most successful approaches, including survivor-driven programming for victims of trafficking, and collaboration with law enforcement and government.

 Without coordinated efforts, traffickers will continue to fly under the radar, seizing victims from the streets, from schools, and from their families.